A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Problem Statement

-Before describing the details of the parameter privacy filter in the LCC context, we present the following assumptions regarding the car-following parameters and adversaries.
-We first make the following two assumptions regarding the sensitive car-following parameters of HDVs. \begin{assumption}[Car-following parameters] We assume that each HDV knows its own car-following parameters in each traffic scenario (e.g., highway, urban materials, residential areas, etc.). \end{assumption}
+We then make the following two assumptions regarding the sensitive car-following parameters of HDVs. \begin{assumption}[Car-following parameters] We assume that each HDV knows its own car-following parameters in each traffic scenario (e.g., highway, urban materials, residential areas, etc.). \end{assumption}

 Assumption~\ref{asm:cf_para} is realistic as an HDV can learn its own parameters from its historical states $x_i(t)$ via any system identification methods.
 Note that we allow such parameters for each HDV to vary across traffic scenarios (e.g., highway, urban materials, residential areas, etc.).
+Moreover, it is worth noting that although we focus on protecting HDV parameters, the proposed method can be applied in a similar manner to protect parameters associated with CAVs operations (e.g., control gains), which can be seen as a trade secret of the car manufacturer.

 Furthermore, given a population of drivers, their car-following parameters in any given scenario can be characterized by a continuous probability distribution.
 We make the following assumption about such a distribution. \begin{assumption}[Distribution of car-following parameters] We assume the car-following parameter $\kappa$ follows an independent and identical continuous probability distribution over a set $\mathcal{K}$ with a probability density function $\operatorname{P}_{\bm{\kappa}}(\cdot)$, which is publicly known. \end{assumption}